ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 29: Root Detection Bypass (hard)
 The DIBA app cointains a simple root detection mechanism.
 Whenever the app is started, it checks whether the Android device is rooted and displays a message if this is the case.
 In reality, the app would be now terminated to prevent its usage on rooted (and therefore less secure) devices.
 However, as a user has full control over the app, he can adapt it by removing the root detection check and as a result of this, the app can also be used on rooted devices.

+**Preparation:** In the meta settings, uncheck the *Disable" checkbox under "Root Detection* so that root detection is enabled.
+Restart the app and you should now see a message that a rooted device is detected.

 **Goal:** Adapt the app and remove the rooted detection check.
-As a result of this, the message after starting the app should no longer appear.
+As a result of this, the message after starting the app should say *Device Okay!*.

-**Hint:** To do this, you have to decompile the app using *apktool*, adapt the code, recompile the app again using *apktool* and sign it with *apksigner*.
+**Hint:** To do this, you have to decompile the app using *apktool*, adapt the code, recompile the app again using *apktool* and sign it with *jarsigner*.

 ### 30: Local Command Injection (easy)
 In the Meta-Settings, there's a *Ping* functionality to ping the server using the configured IP address.
 This uses the *ping* command in the Android operating system.
 The output of the ping command can be seen in the Android log.
 This functionality contains a command injection vulnerability that allows an attacker to execute arbitrary command in the Android system.